mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

-Seriously wounded characters who have somehow avoided unconsciousness cannot move except to hobble or crawl along at 1.5 metres per combat round.
+Seriously wounded characters who have somehow avoided unconsciousness cannot move except to hobble or crawl along at 1.5 meters per combat round.
 They also lose their minor action in combat.

 Wounded characters heal naturally and can also benefit from